-Sarah Sanders Says Trump Supports Victims Of Domestic Abuse — But Won't Say Why The President Doesn't Say So Himself
+The White House Still Can't Answer Basic Questions About Rob Porter

 Both of Porter's former wives told CNN that when they spoke to FBI investigators last year as part of the process for Porter obtaining a security clearance, they were truthful about what happened during their marriages.

 The Washington Post first reported that Porter himself told White House Counsel Donald McGahn last year that allegations about him might surface.
 According to the New York Times, Porter at the time told McGahn the allegations were not true.
-Sanders called the reports incorrect but didn't say why.
+Sanders called the reports "inaccurate" but didn't say why.

 Mary Ann Georgantopoulos is a reporter for BuzzFeed News and is based in New York.